-The building itself is a key part of the process, but fixtures like awnings are sometimes neglected even though their longevity is important to the building’s long-term costs.
+The building itself is a key part of the process, but fixtures like awnings are sometimes neglected even though their longevity is vital to the building’s long-term costs.
 This makes it especially important to know the sourcing of key building materials.

 Awnings Provide Energy Savings